christykusuma/LDRunner/README.md

 # LDRunner

-LDRunner is for long distance runners, who incorporate races into their daily lives and would love to build a running community around it.
+This app is for long distance runners, who incorporate races into their daily lives and would love to build a community around this passion.
 Main features include tracking past and upcoming races, searching new races, and creating running-related blog posts.
-You will also be able to see your friends' recent activities and become aware of activities from people who share your current distance goal -- 5K, 10K, Half Marathon, and Marathon.
+You will also be able to see your friends' recent activities and become aware of activities happening around you based on your current distance goal -- 5K, 10K, Half Marathon, and Marathon.

+Feel free to play around with the <a href="https://ldrunner.herokuapp.com/">demo</a>.

 ## Getting Started